-I have a BSc in Applied Biology (University of Bath, 2002) and a PhD in Marine Biology (University of St Andrews, 2008).
+I have a BSc in Applied Biology (University of Bath) and a PhD in Marine Biology (University of St Andrews).
 With respect to teaching, I contribute to the MSc in Marine Biotechnology course.
 Finally, I am a member of the Society for General Microbiology and the Society for Applied Microbiology.

 Selected recent papers

-Desbois, A. P. (in press) Potential applications of antimicrobial fatty acids in medicine, agriculture and other industries.
-Recent Patents in Anti-infective Drug Discovery.
+Desbois, A. P. (2012) Potential applications of antimicrobial fatty acids in medicine, agriculture and other industries.
+Recent Patents on Anti-Infective Drug Discovery 7: 111-122.

 Desbois, A. P. and Coote, P. J. (2011) Bactericidal synergy of lysostaphin in combination with antimicrobial peptides.
-European Journal of Clinical Microbiology and Infectious Disease 30: 1015-1021.
+European Journal of Clinical Microbiology and Infectious Diseases 30: 1015-1021.

 Desbois, A. P. and Coote, P. J. (2011) Wax moth larva Galleria mellonella: A new in vivo model for evaluating the efficacy of anti-staphylococcal agents.
 Journal of Antimicrobial Chemotherapy 66: 1785-1790.